Bai-Jasseh/rock-paper-scissors-game/README.md

 ## How to Run
 1. Clone or download the repository
-2. Open `rock paper scissors-SOLO.html` in your web browser
+2. Open `index.html` in your web browser
 3. Click Rock, Paper, or Scissors to play the game